The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 - Two or more races*

 Our particular column of interest here was the number of people who identified as Hispanic or Latino.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 57.2% to 0.1%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 55.3% to 0.1%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Doraville took the distinction of being the most Hispanic, while Lafayette was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Doraville took the distinction of being the most Hispanic or Latino, while Lafayette was the least Hispanic or Latino city.

 Doraville is a city in DeKalb County, Georgia, United States.
 The municipality is northeast of Atlanta.
 As of the 2010 census, the city had a population of 8,330.